tony-shifflett/lessonOne/README.md

 The exercise we're going to work through together is [in this repository](https://git.generalassemb.ly/dc-wdi-fundamentals/nav-bar) -->

 Together we will create the design in the above mockup using HTML & CSS.
-Although we will be using VSCode for the majority of the class for this particular exercise we will use a **CodePen** as this will allow for easy sharing and troubleshooting.
+Although we will be using VSCode for the majority of the class for this particular exercise we will use a **CodePen** as this will allow for easy sharing and troubleshooting our code.

 Fork this Starter CodePen (if you haven't already done so): [Smile-Give-Love Starter CodePen](https://codepen.io/jkeohan/pen/OJRNErm?editors=1100)